Looking to join affiliate programs for new bloggers?

 A reader might be more inclined to purchase from Amazon, especially if they have Amazon Prime and have free shipping and other incentives, than from Ergobaby directly.

-What is the bare minimum you’ll need before you start applying?
+What is the minimum you need before applying to affiliate programs?

 For some affiliate programs, you don’t even need to write a blog post to market your affiliate links.
 You can just post on social media for example.
 It’s important to read the program’s restrictions to understand your promotional options.